 For all managers, deep, two-way trust with your team is essential to effective collaboration and productivity.
 In a virtual setting, it’s important to be especially mindful of how you deliberately build and maintain trust with team members you don’t see in person on a daily basis.

 Here are some tips to help you cultivate a deep trust culture, especially during times of uncertainty:

 - Clarify roles and responsibilities.
-Team dynamics may shift a bit in your newly virtual work setting.
-Help team members identify which of their peers they can turn to with specific questions and consider delegating responsibilities that can be managed without your direct input.
+Team dynamics may have shifted a bit, with the transition to virtual work.
+Ensure that team members know which of their peers they can turn to with specific questions and consider delegating responsibilities that can be managed without your direct input.
 Delegating tasks to your team and trusting them to follow through serves two important purposes: it will curb any tendency you have to micromanage and free up valuable time so you can avoid becoming a bottleneck for productivity.

 - Lead from the trenches, if needed.
 While you don’t want to micromanage, your team may need to see you a bit more visibly “in the work” with them as they navigate through periods of change.
 Try to lean into opportunities to actively support your team members in a more hands-on way than you may typically need to.
 Usually, you’ll find they’ll get back to executing with increased initiative and confidence as you all adjust.